 Master of Science in Human Nutrition

-The program enables students to pursue their interests through an individualized program of study with either a thesis or non-thesis option.
+The program enables students to pursue their degree through either a thesis or non-thesis option.
 Both options include a core of required credits in nutrition and research methods and a customized elective program that fulfills the remainder of the program credits.

 Criteria for Selection